← All Stories

 He went up at night.

-The Fire Beings had their fire burning on the mountain peak, as they always did.
+The Fire Beings had their fire burning on the peak, as they always did.
 Light that could probably be seen for miles across the desert.
-Coyote would have been visible against it.
-So he moved carefully, staying in the dark edges, approaching from the side where the light didn't quite reach.
+Coyote would have shown up against it.
+So he moved carefully, staying in the dark edges, approaching from the side where the glow didn't quite reach.

 What he was looking for was a moment of distraction.
 The Fire Beings had to sleep, or at least rest.
 They had to look away sometime.
 They had guarded fire for so long they had probably gotten comfortable.
 Comfortable means careless, eventually.
-Comfortable means the gap between one lookout and the next gets longer because nothing has ever come to steal the fire and there's no particular reason tonight should be different.
+Comfortable means the gap between one lookout and the next stretches a little longer, because nothing has ever come to steal the fire and there's no particular reason tonight should be different.

 He grabbed a burning branch from the fire and ran.